-Autobiographical Movement Poem project and 2-3 page reflection/assessment paper.
+• Autobiographical Movement Poem project and 2-3 page reflection/assessment paper.
 More details to be given at mid-term.

-5. Concert Attendance and Paper (6 points):
+5. Concert Attendance and Paper (7 points):

-Attend two (virtual) dance concerts at some point in the semester.
+Attend TWO dance concerts at some point in the semester.
 One (or both) must be UF Dance events (dates listed above).
-Write a 1-2 page reflection highlighting what stood out to you about the movement, performance, and overall presentation, in relation to concepts and your learning in this course.
+Write a thoughtful reflection (approx. 1 page) highlighting what stood out to you about the movement, performance, and overall presentation, in relation to concepts and your learning in this course.